 Dietitians & Thin Privilege....pull up a pew, let's chat.

 Today I met with the fierce and fabulous woman I mentor for a coffee.
 We walked into the café, negotiated our way around the tables, ordered at the front counter then found a comfortable-looking bench-style table with rounded tub-style chairs.
 We were chuffed…..mid-week coffee = winning!
 But do you know what else?
-Purely because we both have smaller bodies, we were able to walk into the café, easily find our way around the tables, no-one noticed us, and we had the pick of where to sit.
-This is an example of thin privilege, something that unless you don’t have it, goes unnoticed by the very people who are benfitting the most from it.
+Purely because we both have smaller bodies, we were able to walk into the café, easily find our way around the tables, no-one gave us a second glance, and we had the pick of where to sit.
+This is one example of thin privilege, something that unless you don’t have it, goes unnoticed by the very people who are benefitting the most from it.

 Do you know what "thin privilege" is?

-If you don’t, you’re working with human beings (of any shape and size) and value equality and justice, then it’s incredibly important that you get across this idea.
+If you don’t, and you’re working with human beings (of any shape and size) AND you value equality and justice, then it’s incredibly important that we all understand this idea.
+And, it’s totally understandable if you have never heard of it before.
 If you’ve always lived in a smaller body, you may never have considered the benefits that are automatically attributed to you, and specifically the negative experiences that you avoid, just because of the body you inhabit.
-But “size-ism” is extremely prevalent in our culture and as a profession, I think we are in an amazing position to contribute to helping make life better for everyone, of every shape and size.
-I too am a recipient of thin privilege, therefore am writing from this position, as well as strongly subscribing to the idea that ALL bodies are worthy of love, respect and a sense of justice.
+But “size-ism” is extremely prevalent in our culture and as a profession, I think we are in an important position to contribute towards helping make life better for everyone, of every shape and size.
+I too am a recipient of thin privilege, and am writing from this position, as well as strongly subscribing to the idea that ALL bodies are worthy of love, respect and a sense of justice.
 I do not think that certain bodies are better than others, or should be paid more attention but it’s high time that, as professionals who do work with diverse bodies, we develop a strong voice that reflects a demand for justice, and a space for everyone.

 In brief, thin privilege broadly describes the benefits that are automatically ascribed to you when you have a thinner, smaller or “not-fat” body

-Things such as the assumption of your health status, your wonderful health eating habits (do they really know Dietitians?!), the clothes you can wear etc etc. You may not even be aware of these benefits.
-I wasn’t before I learned more about thin privilege, and even now it’ still something I have to keep front of mind to stay engaged with the sense of justice I am committed to for my clients, family and friends.
+Things such as the assumption of your health status, your wonderful health eating habits, the clothes you can wear etc etc. You may or may not be aware of these benefits.
+I certainly wasn’t before I learned more about body privilege, and even now it’ still something I have to keep front of mind to stay engaged with the sense of justice I am committed to for my clients, family and friends.

 When we are addressing stigma, bias and privilege, we also need to pay attention to the fact that NO BODY of any shape and size is left unscathed.
 That if you are a smaller Dietitian, then you too may be the subject of scrutiny.
 This is still body-shaming and is different than acknowledging thin privilege.
 I see the whole thing as "body shaming" and let’s be clear - none of it is OK.
 However, I do believe that in order to address this we need to recognise that the life experience of people of different shapes and sizes vary enormously.
 People who live in larger bodies are potentially exposed to ridicule, judgement and blame on a daily basis.
 Thinner people are applauded most of the time, but are sometimes exposed to the same judgements.
 This doesn't make it right.
 But it is absolutely, fundamentally different.